nt246/NTRES-6100-data-science/assignments/assignment_4.md

     lines, etc.

   - Write code to reproduce all the figures and tables shown.
-Have all your code embedded within the R markdown file, and show **BOTH your code and plots** in the knitted markdown file.
+Have all your code embedded within the Quart file, and show **BOTH your code and plots** in the rendered markdown file.

-  - When a verbal response is needed, answer by editing the part in the R markdown template where it says “Write your response here”.
+  - When a verbal response is needed, answer by editing the part in the Quarto template where it says “Write your response here”.

-  - Use R Markdown functionalities to **hide messages and warnings when needed**.
+  - Use Quarto functionalities to **hide messages and warnings when needed**.
 (Suggestion: messages and warnings can often be informative and important, so please examine them carefully and only turn them off when you finish the exercise).